hyperledger-labs/did-webs-resolver/GETTING_STARTED.md

 If you're running into trouble in the process below, be sure to check the section [Trouble Shooting](#trouble-shooting) below.

 Let's get started!
 We'll use docker to setup and run in a simple environment.
+If you haven't installed docker on your system yet, first [get it](https://docs.docker.com/get-docker/)

 ## Run Docker build
+Go the root of did-webs-resolver reference implementation repo on your local machine.
+Then:

 ```
 docker compose build --no-cache
 ```